 - The Retry Interval is the time interval between each one of the automatic retries.

-The the maximum delay for a retry is 1 week.
-If you configuration leads to a retry schedule that would go over that limit you'll be shown an error.
+The maximum delay for a retry is one week.
+You will get an error if your configuration leads to a retry schedule that would go over the limit.

 Create a Ruleset

 A ruleset can be created while creating a new connection:

 Ruleset by either:

 - Selecting the Resource button and finding the ruleset you want to edit